How to Draw Still Life

 You can also use a workable fixative and spray your drawing when you reach a stage in which nothing needs to be erased.
 The fixative will protect the work done so far, and you can keep working on tones.

-By no means I consider myself a master artist, but what I know I enjoy sharing with others.
+I don't consider myself a master artist, I enjoy sharing with others what I've learned so far.
 I wrote this article hoping that it will help beginner artists in their drawing process, not because I believe I “know” how to draw.

 I hope you found it useful and enjoyable.
 Happy drawing! : )